evilimas/Nike-page/README.md

 ## Overview

-Welcome to the official Nike website, where style meets performance.
+Welcome to the Nike website, where style meets performance.
 Explore our latest collections, discover top-quality products, and stay updated with the latest trends.
 From iconic footwear to cutting-edge sportswear, we have it all.
 Join us on a journey of innovation, comfort, and style.

 ## Sections